Today's Articles

 *Shubael Conant was born on this date in 1783.
 He was a white-American merchant, silversmith, businessman, and abolitionist

-Born in Mansfield, Connecticut, Shubael Conant, was the son of Eleazar Conant and Eunice Storrs.
-He was apprenticed to the business of watchmaking, at North Hampton, and became thoroughly familiar with that trade.
-When twenty-six years old, he engaged in mercantile pursuits, and July 5, 1810, came to Detroit with a stock of goods and opened a store on Jefferson Avenue.
+Shubael Conant, the son of Eleazar Conant and Eunice Storrs, was born in Mansfield, Connecticut.
+He was apprenticed to the business of watchmaking at North Hampton and became thoroughly familiar with that trade.
+When twenty-six years old, he engaged in mercantile pursuits, and on July 5, 1810, he came to Detroit with a stock of goods and opened a store on Jefferson Avenue.

-Conant remained in business there until the Native American surrender of the city of the British in 1812.
-Mr. Conant returned to Detroit in 1813 and became connected with Colonel Stephen A. Mack, under the firm name of Mack & Conant.
-For several years this firm did as large a business as any house west of Albany and contracted with the Government for supplying the different posts on the frontiers.
-They made large advances to the Government, as well as others and the business failed.
+Conant remained in business there until the Native Americans surrendered the city to the British in 1812.
+Mr. Conant returned to Detroit in 1813 and became connected with Colonel Stephen A. Mack under the firm name of Mack & Conant.
+For several years, this firm did as large a business as any house west of Albany and contracted with the government to supply different posts on the frontiers.
+They made large advances to the government and others, but the business failed.
 Conant eventually paid every claim in full.
-After closing his commercial career, Conant acted as agent for the noted furrier firm of Davis & Centre, of Albany, New York.
+After closing his commercial career, Conant acted as an agent for the noted furrier firm of Davis & Centre, of Albany, New York.
 He managed to amass a lot of money.
-He built the "Michigan Exchange" hotel, as well as other buildings of less prominence.
+He built the "Michigan Exchange" hotel and other buildings of less prominence.

 New Poem Each Day